ZacharyMclean/CISC101-Group-90PaperSummarizer/modules/03_guardrails.md

 - If the system cannot find enough information in the section:
     - Output a message such as:
       “The source text does not provide enough detail to summarize this section in strict evidence mode.”
+      ### Section Warning Messages

+If a section is missing or empty:
+- Output a warning:
+  “Section skipped: no usable text was provided.”

+If the section is under 50 words:
+- Output a warning:
+  “Section very short: summary may be incomplete.”